Tonyah007/react_jsx_practice/README.md

-# React JSX Practice
+# React Props Practice

-A practical react app, showing the use of jsx and customized components
+A practical react app, showing the use of props and customized components